Stat534/MidtermProject/ProjectRubric.md

 ##### Clear Presentation (10 points)

-The presentation should be targetted to the amount of time available.
+The presentation should match the amount of time available.
 With a short presentation, the goal is not to tell the entire story with all of the mathematical details, but highlight the problem, approach, and findings.